Mill Seat Landfill

-Monroe County as lead agency pursuant to the New York State Environmental Quality Review Act (6NYCRR Part 617) has completed a Draft Supplemental Environmental Impact Statement (DSEIS) and scheduled a public hearing on a proposal to expand the Mill Seat Landfill in the Town of Riga, Monroe County, New York.
+Monroe County as lead agency pursuant to the New York State Environmental Quality Review Act (6NYCRR Part 617) has completed a Draft Supplemental Environmental Impact Statement (DSEIS) and held a public hearing on April 16, 2015 on the DSEIS, received written comments on the DSEIS through May 1, 2015, and completed a Final Supplemental Environmental Impact Statement (FSEIS) on a proposal to expand the Mill Seat Landfill in the Town of Riga, Monroe County, New York.
 The proposal involves the expansion of the existing 98.6 acre permitted footprint of the Mill Seat Landfill with an additional 118.3 acre expansion immediately south of the existing Mill Seat Landfill.
 The proposal also involves the addition of ancillary infrastructure, the abandonment of a portion of O'Brien and Brew roads, a wetland mitigation area located south of Bovee Road in the Town of Riga and a stream mitigation area in the Village of Churchville.

-The DSEIS is available for review by clicking here or in hardcopy form at the following locations:
+The DSEIS and FSEIS are available for review by clicking here or in hardcopy form at the following locations:

 - Monroe County Department of Environmental Services, CityPlace 7100, 50 W. Main Street, Rochester, NY 14614